solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/7-perform-vector-searches.md

 > &#10071; You should always use a `TOP N` clause in `SELECT` queries when performing vector searches.
 Without it, the vector search will attempt to return many more matches, resulting in the query costing more RUs and having higher latency than necessary.

-Implementing vector search from Python code for a copilot would look similar to:
+Implementing vector search from Python code for a Generative AI application would look similar to:

 ```python
 # Create a Cosmos DB client